lammps/lammps/doc/src/fix_precession_spin.rst

          K1 and K2c = intensity of the magnetic anisotropy (in eV) n1x to n3z = three direction vectors of the cubic anisotropy *stt* args = J x y z
-         H = intensity of the spin-transfer torque field (in Tesla) x y z = vector direction of the field *hexaniso* args = K6 x y z
-         H = intensity of the spin-transfer torque field (in Tesla) x y z = vector direction of the field
+         J = intensity of the spin-transfer torque field x y z = vector direction of the field

 Examples